genderkit/genderkit/_articles/peri-areolar-mastectomy.md

 Peri-areolar mastectomy is usually used only to remove small breasts (B-cup or less) where the patient also has good skin elasticity.

 Unlike double incision mastectomy, peri-areolar mastectomy results in significantly less visible scarring, but may also cause over-reduction of the breast leaving a depression or dip in the chest.
-Repositioning of nipples cannot be carried out during peri-areolar mastecomy without leaving very conspicious scarring, unlike double incision mastectomy {% cite davies2:2007 -l 227 %}.
+Repositioning of nipples cannot be carried out during peri-areolar mastectomy without leaving very conspicuous scarring, unlike double incision mastectomy {% cite davies2:2007 -l 227 %}.

 Mastectomy usually requires an overnight stay in hospital {% cite cr181 -l 31 %}.
 Mastectomy is a major surgery and has a significant recovery time.
 You should expect to spend around 4-6 weeks time recovering before you are ready to resume work or study.
 When you are discharged from hospital, your surgeon should provide you with a sick note to give to your employer.